HL7/davinci-ecdx/input/pagecontent/background.md

 <div markdown="1" class="stu-note">

-**The following content is to be considered draft content, because it has not yet undergone proper community review and HL7 balloting.**
+**The following content is to be considered DRAFT, because it has not yet undergone HL7 balloting.**

 #### Unsolicited Attachments Workflow